chrisdinn/brando/README.md

 Brando
 ======

-A Redis client written with the Akka IO package introduced in Akka 2.2.
+A lightweight Redis client for Akka 2.2.

 ## Using